University of Pittsburgh Medical Center: Criticism and controversies

 In March 2013, the City of Pittsburgh filed a lawsuit in Federal court challenging the tax exempt status of UPMC as a public charity, in an effort to make UPMC to pay back taxes.
 The city alleged that UPMC has abused its status to avoid paying property taxes.
 The city dropped its lawsuit in 2014.

 In February 2019, the Pennsylvania Attorney General submitted legal actions against UPMC to enforce requirements for open health care access based on the non-profit status of UPMC.
 These actions stem from a long-standing dispute between Highmark Health and UPMC, the largest two health-care providers in Western PA.
 In 2011, Highmark entered a partnership with West Penn Hospital System (now Allegheny Health Network).
 Because of this competitive threat, UPMC declared they would not accept Highmark Blue Cross Blue Shield Insurance.
 In order to protect public access to health care while agreements between the two systems unwound, both UPMC and Highmark Health accepted a state-brokered consent decree.
 With the consent decree expiring in 2019, the Pennsylvania Attorney General attempted to negotiate continued access to care with both companies.
 Highmark indicated that it would accept the terms while UPMC did not.
 It is the failure to accept the proposal that the PA Attorney General cited as leading to the legal actions of February 2019.
 UPMC then counter sued the Attorney General in federal court claiming his actions were "anti-competitive" and violate federal regulations and due process rights, while accusing him of "intervening in a high-profile matter solely to advance his own political goals."
 In June 2019, UPMC and Highmark reached a deal for a 10-year contract to maintain access across both health systems and all lawsuits that had been brought by the Attorney General, UPMC, and Highmark were subsequently dropped.

+In 2021, the U.S. Attorney's Office filed a lawsuit against UPMC, University of Pittsburgh Physicians, and one of UPMC's top surgeons, alleging the surgeon was "regularly scheduling multiple complex surgeries at the same time, forcing him to move between operating rooms and sometimes hospitals, while requiring patients to stay under additional hours of anesthesia."
+In February 2023, UPMC agreed to pay the federal government $8.5 million to settle a lawsuit accusing them of "knowingly submitting hundreds of false claims to Medicare, failing to follow medical standards for surgery and knowingly placing patients at risk."

+UPMC announced the closure of the labor and delivery unit at UPMC Cole in 2025, leading to protests from community members.
+Seven counties would be in a maternity care desert.